vedant1811/social-network/README.md

  * **Connections:** Non-directional connection between 2 profiles.
 Stored as 2 ids in the database.
 Indexed for quick read and with uniqueness for data integrity.

+ Add friends by going to friends suggestions on the profile page.

  * **Interests**

  * **Admin Dashboard**:

     - Create profiles in bulk.
 100 at a time, with max 20 connections each.
 Multiple such background jobs can be run at the same time.

+    But be careful to not run into Heroku database limits (and thereby get `500` errors)

     - Visiualize people and connections

 ## Non Features